37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Theoden.

-Why it stumps people: Eomer and Aragorn are both fierce leaders who rally troops in battle, and either name feels right.
-But “Forth Eorlingas!” belongs to Theoden alone.
-It’s his war cry at Helm’s Deep and again on the Pelennor Fields.
-The Rohirrim follow their king’s voice, not their marshal’s.
+Three Rohirrim leaders, one war cry.
+Eomer and Aragorn both rally troops with the right kind of fire, so either name feels plausible.
+But “Forth Eorlingas!” is Theoden’s alone, shouted at Helm’s Deep and again on the Pelennor Fields.
+The Rohirrim ride to their king’s voice, not their marshal’s.

 16. Why can’t the eagles fly the Ring to Mordor?
 (Medium)